 - Free incoming SMS messages and the lowest cost of all competitors make Bandwidth a great choice for those concerned about pricey providers.

 - Recently acquired by Vonage, Nexmo has a broad range of supported countries, coming in second for global presence behind Twilio.

 - Nexmo has a heavy focus on international SMS and voice APIs, beneficial to any business that operates overseas.

 - Free shared Short Code is a boost over Bandwidth’s lack of shortcode services and Twilio’s charge for shortcodes.

 Plivo Vs Twilio?

 - Unlike the other competitors, Plivo offers call recording and call storage for free to users.

-- Plivo works with over 1600 Tier-1 carriers in 200 countries and real time delivery reports, Plivo ensures they have all the basis covered and your messages make it to the other end.
+- Plivo works with over 1600 Tier-1 carriers in 200 countries and real-time delivery reports, Plivo ensures they have all the bases covered and your messages make it to the other end.

 - Free incoming SMS for both short and long codes.

 - Free 24/7 support that prioritizes tickets on panic level, instead of payment options.